-The new standards and amendments to standards that are mandatory for the first time for the financial year beginning 1 July 2012 do not affect any of the amounts recognised in the current period or any prior period and are not likely to affect any future periods.

-The Fund has not elected to apply any pronouncements before their operative date in the annual reporting period ended 30 June 2013.
+The impact of the above new standards and amendments on the Fund is limited to disclosure changes, and do not affect any of the amounts recognised in the current period or any prior period, and are not likely to affect amounts in future periods.
+The Fund has not elected to apply any pronouncements before their operative date in the annual reporting period ended 30 June 2014.

-New and amended standards - not yet mandatory
+New accounting standards and interpretations not yet adopted